Netcentric/fe-build/docs/configuration.md

       bundleKey: "bundle",
       // The path to the directory with your source files
       sourcesPath: "src",
-      // Path to the dir with the code shared among SCSS and JS files
+      // Path to the dir with the code shared among Scss and JS files
       common: "common",
       // Paths to ignore when the build looks for files to compile
       ignore: ["!(**/target/**)", "!(**/jcr_root/**)", "!(**/common/**)"],